IfazSheikh22/ifazsheikh22/README.md

 I'm also passionate about **STEM outreach** and enjoy helping others get interested in science and engineering. 🧪⚙️

 During university, I also participated in the **Formula Student EV team**, which gave me the opportunity to work as part of a multidisciplinary engineering team and experience the challenges of designing and developing an electric vehicle.

-## 🎯 What's Next?

-I'm currently looking for **Graduate / Junior Engineering opportunities** where I can continue developing my technical skills, contribute to real-world engineering projects, and learn from experienced engineers.

-If you're working on something interesting in **electronics/electrical engineering, embedded, control, power systems, project management or related fields**, I'd be happy to connect! 🤝

 ---